Neurodiversity Screening Service

 The time needed to complete the questionnaire varies.
 For some students it takes around an hour, but this depends on how much detail you choose to provide.

-Screenings can take around 1.5 hours.
+Screenings last approximately 1.5 hours.

 With your permission, the ADRC will upload your SSD to CamSIS and share it with relevant College and University staff on a need-to-know basis, so your support can be implemented.

-In certain exceptional circumstances (such as where there is an immediate and serious threat to your personal safety or to the safety of others), we may disclose your information without your consent.
+In certain exceptional circumstances - such as where we believe is an immediate and serious threat to your personal safety or to the safety of others - we may be required to disclose information outside of the ADRC without your consent.

 If you are concerned about the implications of having a positive screening – for example, in relation to fitness to practise for pre-clinical and clinical medical students – please speak with your Director of Studies or College Tutor.